Newton Coin Project (NCP) Tops 24 Hour Volume of $1.00

 Cryptonight

 hashing algorithm.
 Newton Coin Project’s total supply is 136,469,999 coins and its circulating supply is 104,880,960 coins.
-The official website for Newton Coin Project is www.newtoncoin.site.
 The official message board for Newton Coin Project is www.newtoncoin.site/Forum/Forum/Forum.php.
 Newton Coin Project’s official Twitter account is @Newton_NCP and its Facebook page is accessible here.
+Newton Coin Project’s official website is www.newtoncoin.site.

 According to CryptoCompare, “Newton Coin Project was created to help fund research and development projects in the medical and renewable energy fields.
 Newton Coin is a PoW cryptocurrency based on the CryptoNight algorithm. “